 - Caterer – There are tons of options for catering if you’re eloping.
 You can have a whimsical picnic in the park, make reservations at an upscale restaurant, or even celebrate with catered delivery at your home!

 7.)
-Consider Having an After Party
+Consider having an after-party.

-If you still want to celebrate with your friends and family post-elopement, holding an after party or micro-wedding reception would be perfect for you!
+If you still want to celebrate with your friends and family post-elopement, holding an after-party or micro-wedding reception would be perfect for you!

 Send out “We Eloped” invitations to your guests, show off all your beautiful elopement photos, and have fun dancing the night away and toasting to your union!

 Are you eloping?
 If so, comment below and tell us why or share a helpful tip for another couple who is eloping too!
-If you’ve already say I do, share your elopement photos on social media and tag @burghbrides and use #burghbrides so we can see your special day!
+If you’ve already said I do, share your elopement photos on social media and tag @burghbrides and use #burghbrides so we can see your special day!